Geomechanics

-Geomechanics (from the Greek prefix geo- meaning "earth"; and "mechanics") is the study of the mechanical state of the earth's crust and the processes occurring in it under the influence of natural physical factors.
+Geomechanics (from the Greek γεός, i.e. prefix geo- meaning "earth"; and "mechanics") is the study of the mechanical state of the Earth's crust and the processes occurring in it under the influence of natural physical factors.
 It involves the study of the mechanics of soil and rock.

 Background

 The two main disciplines of geomechanics are soil mechanics and rock mechanics.
 Former deals with the soil behaviour from a small scale to a landslide scale.
 The latter deals with issues in geosciences related to rock mass characterization and rock mass mechanics, such as applied to petroleum, mining and civil engineering problems, such as borehole stability, tunnel design, rock breakage, slope stability, foundations, and rock drilling.

 Many aspects of geomechanics overlap with parts of geotechnical engineering, engineering geology, and geological engineering.
-Modern developments relate to seismology, continuum mechanics, discontinuum mechanics, and transport phenomena.
+Modern developments relate to seismology, continuum mechanics, discontinuum mechanics, transport phenomena, numerical methods etc.

 Reservoir Geomechanics

 In the petroleum industry geomechanics is used to: